matthewrdev/mfractor-installer/README.md

-# mfractor-installer
+# MFractor.Installer

-Installs MFractor into Xamarin Studio.
+Registers the MFractor installation and update URL into the Addin Manager.

+Keep up to date with the latest features by following me on Twitter, [@matthewrdev](https://twitter.com/matthewrdev)